StefanBauwens/TamaTime/README.md

-# Tamagotchi Helper Watchface
+# TamaTime Watchface

-TODO
+Created as a companion watchface for Tamagotchi Emulator 4 Pebble.

+For more info check the readme there: https://github.com/StefanBauwens/Tamagotchi-Emulator-Pebble.